cdzombak/osx-services/README.md

 Asks for a URL and opens it in the system default application.

+### Play Fax Sound

+Pauses iTunes and Spotify if they’re running, then ensure volume isn’t muted and plays [this fax sound](fax_call_loop.wav).

+Answer automated phone calls with this to get yourself removed from autodialer lists.

 ## Requirements

 I currently use these on OS X 10.10.
 They probably work on other similar OS X versions.